Action - A good start in life

 Revised timeframes agreed with DPOs [on-going]

-Progress report and initial advice to government (originally planned for mid-2017) [on track to meet new agreed timeframe early 2018]
+Progress report and initial advice to government (originally planned for mid-2017) [on track to meet new agreed timeframe first quarter 2018]

-- On track to meet new agreed timeframe (early 2018)
+- On track to meet new agreed timeframe (early to mid 2018)

 Action research (30 October 2017) [on track]

-- Action research to identify what enables or hinders good partnership practice complete.
+- Action research to identify what enables or hinders good partnership practice is completed.

 - Final report due by the end of 2017.